 Themed gardens include the Topiary Maze Garden, Lilly Pilly Garden, a wall of Epiphytes and an extensive collection of herbs.

-The best view of Brisbane can be found from the observation deck at Mt Coot-tha, a 15-minute drive from the city centre.
+Unlike Sydney and Melbourne, which have towers that are open to the public right in the CBDs, the best view of Brisbane is from the observation deck at Mt Coot-tha, which is a 15-minute drive from the city centre.

 The lookout is well-planned with reading guides to the city, a wishing waterfall and beautifully manicured gardens that blend into the surrounding bushland.

 The Summit Restaurant and Bar is a popular lunch spot (here are more cafes in Brisbane) which serves up contemporary Australian cuisine and terrific views.